-The file should usually be named after the module name, by replacing dots in the module name by directory separators.
-For example, on a Unix system, the module A.B.C should be placed in the file A/B/C.hs, relative to some base directory.
-GHC's behaviour if this rule is not followed is fully defined by the following section (Section 4.6.2, "Output files").
+Usually, the file should be named after the module name, replacing dots in the module name by directory separators.
+For example, on a Unix system, the module A.B.C should be placed in the file A/ B/C.hs, relative to some base directory.
+If the module is not going to be imported by another module (Main, for example), then you are free to use any filename for it.
+GHC assumes that source files are ASCII or UTF-8 only, other encodings are not recognised.
+However, invalid UTF-8 sequences will be ignored in comments, so it is possible to use other encodings such as Latin-1, as long as the non-comment source code is ASCII only.